Account

 Day 5: Wrapping Things Up

-Whatever we don’t get done on Days 1-4, we complete on Day 5.
+Whatever we didn’t get done on Days 1-4, we completed on Day 5.

 If my children misspelled words in the dictation exercises during the week, I tucked those Word Cards behind the Review divider.
-If any concept needs to be re-taught, now’s the time to do it before we move on to the next step of the program.
-All About Spelling is mastery-based, so if my kids are confused about something, we fix it before moving ahead to the next lesson.
+If any concept needed to be re-taught, I did that before we moved on to the next step of the program.
+All About Spelling is mastery-based, so if my kids were confused about something, we fixed it before moving ahead to the next lesson.

 So that’s our typical week with All About Spelling.
 You may go faster or slower depending on your child’s needs and ability…and that’s the beauty of using a fully customizable program!